What to do in Rome on Easter 2025

 Eataly Rome

 Easter has already arrived at Eataly.
 In store and online you’ll find many different types of chocolate eggs and colombe, the best traditional products, unique meats and cheeses, excellent wines… and many other quality products for an Easter to remember.
-This year, Eataly is introducing three delightful variations of Easter colombe and four different flavors of chocolate eggs, all bearing the Eataly brand.
-These are unique products that will surely surprise you.
+Eataly’s colombe are available in two versions: the classic and the three-chocolate.
+This year, Eataly’s Easter eggs come in four types: two classics — fine milk and 70% dark chocolate — and two new ones with crunchy hazelnuts, in both milk and dark chocolate.
+New this year are also the maxi chocolate eggs and chocolate bunnies.

 Walter Musco Bompiani